pdacity/zabbix_nfs_client_iostat/README.md

 > Version 1.0 - (20180110)

-### Zabbix Template for NFS client iostat statistics
+### Zabbix LLD Template for NFS client iostat statistics

 for Zabbix 3.x (Zabbix 2.x was not tested)